 Since 2012, Marc Schuster has been recording and performing ambient music with various iterations of Android Invasion.
 His minimalist approach to composition and recording has drawn favorable comparisons with Brian Eno, Terry Riley, and Lamonte Young.
-Hungry Hour Music is proud to release his latest EP, States of Wonder alongside his earlier works, Field Report, On a Thursday, the Typist Dreams, and Life at the Pace of Objects.
+Hungry Hour Music is proud to release his latest EP, Low Earth Orbit alongside his earlier works, States of Wonder, Field Report, On a Thursday, the Typist Dreams, and Life at the Pace of Objects.

 "An exploration of the tension between nature and technology that strikes a precarious balance between organic and electronic sounds." - The Playground